Turtle Bay Gardens Historic District: Design

+The 20 rowhouses, dating from the 1860s, were purchased in 1918 by Charlotte Hunnewell Sorchan (who remarried in 1921 to Dr. Walton Martin).
+Her own Hunnewell Mansion was one of the 20 properties.
+She renovated them between 1918 and 1920 to plans by Clarence Dean.
 Dean refaced the brownstone street-fronts with pale stucco.

 None of the houses are exactly alike, but the street facades are generally four stories high, and some houses have rear attics.
 The stoops in front of each house were removed; the basements were converted into English basements, slightly below ground level, with rusticated facades.
 On the street facades, Dean used decorative elements such as balconies made of cast iron, cartouches, parapets, pilasters, quoins, roundels, and stucco detailing.
 Inside each house, Dean rearranged the interiors so that service room, such as dining rooms faced the noisy street and living areas faced inward.

 The rear facades are more plainly decorated, and many of the structures contain roof terraces.
 The rowhouses' secluded character was emphasized by the presence of tall apartments to the east, along Second Avenue, and office buildings to the west, along Third Avenue.
+There are loggias on many of the houses' rear facades.

 The individual backyards are arranged so that each opens into a common garden of trees and shrubs down the center.
 Strips of land measuring 6 ft wide were taken from the rear boundary of each backyard to create the common garden.
 The shared space is separated from each individual backyard by short walls made of masonry.
-Running through the center of the garden is a walkway paved in flagstone, There is also a fountain, designed in the style of another at the Villa Medici, which is surrounded by iron benches and shaded by a willow tree.
+Running through the center of the garden is a walkway paved in flagstone.
+There is also a fountain, designed in the style of another at the Villa Medici, which is surrounded by iron benches and shaded by a willow tree.